kevin1024/fabric-remote-js/README.md

 ])
 ```

-Both of these return a promise (using the Q library).
-You can also get progress notifications (streaming output of the command).
-See the [Q docs](https://github.com/kriskowal/q#progress-notification) for more.
+Both of these return a jquery promise.